rhysd/hgrep/README.md

   - `--background`: Paint background colors.
 This is useful when your favorite theme does not fit to your terminal's background color
 - Only for `bat-printer` feature
   - `--custom-assets`: Load bat's custom assets from cache.
 Note that this flag may not work with some version of `bat` command
+  - `--no-wrap`: Disable text wrapping.
+Text wrapping is enabled by default for bat printer

 See `--help` for full list of options.